MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/data-sources.md

 ---
-title: "Data sources in Dynamics 365 Customer Insights | Microsoft Docs"
+title: "Use data sources to ingest data | Microsoft Docs"
-description: "Learn how to import data from various sources into Dynamics 365 Customer Insights." ms.date: 09/29/2020 ms.service: dynamics-365-ai ms.topic: "get-started-article" ms.assetid:
+description: "Learn how to import data from various sources." ms.date: 09/29/2020 ms.service: dynamics-365-ai
+ms.topic: "get-started-article"
+ms.assetid:
 author: m-hartmann
 ms.author: mhart
-ms.reviewer: mukeshpo
+ms.reviewer: adkuppa
 manager: shellyha
 ---

 # Overview about data sources

-Customer Insights connects data from a broad set of sources.
-Connecting a data source to Customer Insights is often referred to as the process of *data ingestion*.
-After bringing th data into customer Insights, you can [unify](data-unification.md) the data and get a holistic view of the customer data, and take action on it.
+Dynamics 365 Customer Insights connects data from a broad set of sources.
+Connecting to a data source is often referred to as the process of *data ingestion*.
+After ingesting the data, you can [unify](data-unification.md) it to get a holistic view of the customer data, and take action on it.

 ## Add a data source